DuckDB CPG Schema Design (CPG Spec v1.1)

 CREATE TABLE edges_receiver (

-src BIGINT, -- CALL node id
+src BIGINT NOT NULL, -- CALL node id

-dst BIGINT, -- Receiver expression id
+dst BIGINT NOT NULL -- Receiver expression id

 );